lauraios/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 email: ""
 ---
-Laura is born in Galati, Romania.
-She often can be spotted driving a 4Runner on the highways of Washington D.C.
+Laura is an American tourist born in Romania.
+These days, she can often can be spotted driving a 4Runner on the highways of Washington D.C. wearing some fancy sunglasses.
+Most often she is the company of Monsieur Bipin, a respected member of the high-class society.